mertkarababa7/ApartmentManagementSystemWebsite/README.md

 --------------------------------------------------------------------------------
 Update 5 (29.12.2020)
+- Create expenses with price and description
-- Adden Flat Function for adding new flats and creating new apartments -Create expenses with price and description
+- Adden Flat Function for adding new flats and creating new apartments

 -Changing the fees of the selected Apartment